 Franklin looks so cute, enjoying his hike romping through the tall grass- but it’s what you DON’T see that can really hurt him- TICKS!

 During the past few years, ticks have been just AWFUL & getting worse!
-While our little cockapoo Benjamin only had a few ticks during his whole life, our cocker spaniel Franklin was getting a few every single hike!
+While our little cockapoo Benjamin only had a few ticks during his whole life, our cocker spaniel Franklin used to get a few every single hike!

 I even had to pluck one out of own my arm last year.
 No fun!

 The What, When, How of Ticks

 Ticks are arachnids with eight legs and a voracious, bloody appetite.
 They are most active & plentiful in spring and fall, but we have seen them year-round here in Pennsylvania.